stuartpb/barfspace/content/4dbd7aef-7ce1-47c7-aac0-47cf029ad38d.md

 # Stubernetes

-This is an experiment in using Kubernetes distros (first K3OS, now Kubic) on an old Chromebook (now known as "studtop").
+This is an experiment in using Kubernetes distros (first K3OS, now Kubic) on a heterogenous cluster of Raspberry Pis and a reflashed Chromebook (the Chromebook being the initial testing ground).

 ## See Also